-As each year passes, customers demand more and more technology be included in their restaurant experience.

-As each year passes, customers demand more and more technology be included in their restaurant experience.
-However, according to the NRA, a third of operators say they lag in technology use.
-Technology is and has been an important component to how a restaurant operates.
-Additionally, new technology continues to be created to support restaurants so they can begin to see more of a profit from their customers.
+Technology is and has been an important component to how restaurants operate.
+However, according to the NRA, many operators say they lag in technology use.
+Nonetheless, new technology continues to be created to support restaurants so they can earn more profits and better serve their customers.
 In fact, 4 in 5 restaurants agree technology helps increase sales.
-And, according to a survey done by Toast, 73% of restaurant-goers think technology improves their experience while 95% of restaurant owners think it improves their efficiency.
+And, according to a survey done by Toast, 73% of restaurant-goers think technology improves their experience.
+Plus, 95% of restaurant owners think it improves their efficiency.

 Digital Menu Boards

 Studies show that installing a digital menu board can boost overall sales by 3 to 5 percent, and much higher on specific promoted items.
 By having a screen with your menu on it, you can change prices, menu items, specials, and unavailable items daily.
-While the up-front cost might seem expensive, owners will no longer have to take the time to manually update the menu by getting them printed, written, or typed.
+While the up-front cost might seem expensive, owners no longer have to take the time to manually update the menu.
 You can also be transparent with your menu items by offering calorie counts, ingredient specifications, and add-ons easily.
-Replacing printed menu boards with digital displays is where restaurants can experience a cost savings.
+Replacing printed menu boards with digital displays can save fast-casual restaurants money.

 Operations and Management